TriumphLLC/Blend4Web/doc_src/logic_editor.rst

 Math Operation
 --------------

-Perform a math operation and save the result in the register.
-Any of parameters (operands) can be either a numeric value or a register.
+Perform a math operation and store the result in the variables.
+Any of parameters (operands) can be either a numeric value or a variables.

 .. image:: src_images/logic_editor/logic_editor_math_operation.png
     :align: center